ShaunaGordon/barefootshoeshowdown/content/pages/vibram-shoe-review.md

-title: Vibram Five Finger Shoes
+title: About Vibram Five Finger Shoes
-subtitle: -- A Review
+subtitle: An In-Depth Review